• Destination Information

 • E-mail

-With its long coastline, stretching over 2,000km, and its more than 1,000 islands and islets, Croatia is a boater’s paradise.
-Enter a rich history spanning at least 3,000 years, with iconic landmarks such as Diocletian’s Palace in Split reminding you of the country’s glorious past, and you know why sailing in Croatia is so popular these days.
+With its long coastline, stretching over 2,000km, and more than 1,000 islands and islets, Croatia is a boater’s paradise.
+Its rich history and iconic landmarks such as Diocletian’s Palace in Split explain why sailing in Croatia is so popular.

 The Dalmatian coast is very popular among German, Austrian and Eastern European families, mostly hiring motorboats there in the summer.
-The same goes for Brits, Americans and Ozzies, although these tend to be younger, around 25-35 years old, and usually hire a motorboat to hold a party or celebrate a special occasion, such as a bachelor party in Hvar.
+The same goes for Brits, Americans and Ozzies.
+The latter tend to be around 25–35 years old, and usually hire motorboats for parties or special celebrations.

 So where, when and how should you sail in Croatia?
 Read our guide to find out.